testmunk/docs/steps.rst

 .. admonition:: teststep android

-	Description coming soon!

-	Then I wait for "text or label" to appear

-.. admonition:: teststep android

 	This teststep will make the testrun wait until the label [UILabel] with the text appears, or any other element eg. button [UIButton] appears.

 	Examples: